Bigger-Boat-Consulting/PMM-Reports/README.md

 # PMM-Reports
-Three add-on reports for the Salesforce.org Program Management Module (PMM).
-These reports are designed to help front-line staff (case managers, program managers, etc.)  track their service deliveries with clients.
+This repository contains three add-on reports for the Salesforce.org Program Management Module (PMM).
+These reports are designed to help front-line staff (case managers, program managers, etc.) track their service deliveries with clients:
 1. <b>My Service Deliveries Last Month</b>.
 This report provides front-line staff with a list of services they delivered to clients sorted by date.
 This can help with time tracking or workload management.
 Report notes:
 <ul>
 <li>As configured, this only shows service deliveries from last month.</li>